rasgointelligence/RasgoTransforms/docs/remove_outliers.md

-# outliers
+# remove_outliers

 This function determines which records in the table are an outlier based on a given statistical method (z-score, IQR, or manual threshold) and a target column.
-It produces a new column named 'OUTLER_<target_column>' which is TRUE for records that are outliers, and FALSE for records that aren't.
+It produces a new column named 'OUTLIER_<target_column>' which is TRUE for records that are outliers, and FALSE for records that aren't.